Ignacio Bahamondes

-Ignacio Antonio Bahamondes (born August 27, 1997) is a Chilean mixed martial artist who competes in the Lightweight division of the Ultimate Fighting Championship.
-He was the former Lux Lightweight Champion.
+Ignacio Antonio Bahamondes Carabantes (born August 27, 1997) is a Chilean professional mixed martial artist who currently competes in the lightweight division of the Ultimate Fighting Championship (UFC).
+He is also the inaugural lightweight champion in LUX Fight League.
+As of November 18, 2025, he is #15 in the UFC lightweight rankings.

 Background

-Born and raised in Santiago, Chile, he followed his father's, who was a former South American WKN kickboxing champion, footsteps into kickboxing.
-After a successful amateur kickboxing career, he moved to United States at the age of 16 to pursue a career in mixed martial arts, settling in Miami speaking no English and alone.
+Born and raised in Santiago, Chile, he followed his father's footsteps into kickboxing; his father is a former South American WKN kickboxing champion.
+After a successful amateur kickboxing career, he moved to the United States at the age of 16 to pursue a career in mixed martial arts, settling in Miami alone and speaking no English.

 Mixed martial arts career

 Early career

-During the early career Bahamondes racked a record of 10–3 in both North and Latin America regional circuit, claiming the Lux Fight League Lightweight Championship on the way.
+During his early career, where he started off at welterweight to eventually debut at lightweight, Bahamondes racked up a 10–3 record while competing in both the North and Latin America regional circuits, eventually claiming the LUX Fight League lightweight championship.

 Dana White's Contender Series

 Bahamondes was invited to compete at Dana White's Contender Series 34 against Edson Gomez on November 4, 2020.
-He won the bout via second-round knockout and was awarded a contract with the UFC.
+He won the bout via second-round knockout and was awarded a contract by the Ultimate Fighting Championship.